raine/WalkingMate/README.md

 If you encounter a bug or have a feature request, please [open an issue](../../issues/new).

-Before creating a new issue, please:

-1. Search existing issues to avoid duplicates
-2. Include your macOS version and WalkingMate version
-3. For bugs, provide steps to reproduce the issue
-4. For features, explain the use case and benefit

 ## Support

-For general questions and support, please email: support@zendit.fi
+For general questions and support, please email: walkingmate@zendit.fi

----

-**Note:** This repository does not contain the source code for WalkingMate.
-It exists solely for community feedback and issue tracking.